statgen/locuszoom/assets/docs/data_retrieval.md

 LocusZoom.js aims to provide reusable and highly customizable visualizations.
 Towards this goal, a separation of concerns is enforced between data adapters (data) and data layers (presentation).

 # Your first plot: defining how to retrieve data
 All data retrieval is performed by *adapters*: special objects whose job is to fetch the information required to render a plot.
 A major strength of LocusZoom.js is that it can connect several kinds of annotation from different places into a single view: the act of organizing data requests together is managed by an object called `LocusZoom.DataSources`.

-Below is an example creating a "classic" LocusZoom plot, in which GWAS, LD, and recombination rate are overlaid on a scatter plot, with genes and gnomAD constraint information on another track below.
-In total, five API endpoints are used to create this plot; four standard datasets, and one user-provided summary statistics file.
+Below is an example that defines how to retrieve the data for a "classic" LocusZoom plot, in which GWAS, LD, and recombination rate are overlaid on a scatter plot, with genes and gnomAD constraint information on another track below.
+In total, five REST API endpoints are used to create this plot: four standard datasets, and one user-provided summary statistics file.

 ```javascript
 const apiBase = 'https://portaldev.sph.umich.edu/api/v1/';